Glossary and Acronyms

 - TESS = Trademark Electronic Search System

-- The fickle online trademark search available at
+- The fickle, online trademark search available at

 tess2.uspto.gov.
-It has all active trademarks, ones that became inactive since 1984 and some indeterminate number of older, inactive trademarks.
-In other words it has primarily
+It has all active trademarks, ones that became inactive since 1984 and some indeterminate number of older, inactive

-not of interest to Historical Intellectual Property enthusiasts.
+In other words, it has primarily trademarks not of interest to Historical Intellectual Property enthusiasts.
 Anecdotally it's missing around 600,000 inactive

 trademarks.
 This is the primary reason I ocr'd a little over 1 million registration certificates!
+Otherwise there would be no way to search for these trademarks.

 - TSDR = Trademark Status and Document Retrieval